-2.4.4.
-Core Losses
+2.4.4 Core Losses

 These are the hysteresis and eddy current losses in the armature.
-With the continual ange of direction of flux in the armature iron, an expenditure of energy is required to the iron through a complete hysteresis loop.
+With the continual change of direction of flux in the armature iron, an expenditure of energy is required to carry the iron through a complete hysteresis loop.
 This is the hysteresis loss.
-Also since the is a conductor and revolving in a magnetic field, a voltage will be generated.
-This, in will result in small circulating currents known as eddy currents.
-If a solid core were of for the armature, the eddy current losses would be high.
-They are reduced by using laminations, which are insulated from each other.
-Hysteresis and eddy current losses with flux density and speed.
+Also since the iron is a conductor and revolving in a magnetic field, a voltage will be generated.
+This, in turn, will result in small circulating currents known as eddy currents.
+If a solid core were used for the armature, the eddy current losses would be high.
+They are reduced by using thin laminations, which are insulated from each other.
+Hysteresis and eddy current losses vary with flux density and speed.

-2.5.
-Efficiency
+2.5 Efficiency

 For generations or motors, the efficiency is equal to the output divided by the input.
 However, in a generator, the input is mechanical while the output is electrical.
-In a motor poposite is true, therefore:
+In a motor the opposite is true, therefore:

-Motor Efficiency = (Input - Losses) / Input

-Generator Efficiency = Output / (Output + Losses)
+Motor Efficiency = (Input - Losses) / Input Generator Efficiency = Output / (Output + Losses)